AveryOS/avery/README.md

-This requires git, curl, libiconv, bison, patch, gcc, rustc and rake to be installed.
-OS X comes with most of these (with command line tools installed).
+This requires git, curl, libiconv, bison, patch, diffutils, texinfo, gcc and rake to be installed.
+OS X comes with all of these (with command line tools installed).
+On [MSYS2](https://msys2.github.io/) these can be installed by `pacman -S ruby git tar gcc bison make texinfo patch diffutils`.

 Run `rake deps_unix` to set up and build dependencies requiring a POSIX system.
 On Windows this must run in [MSYS2](https://msys2.github.io/) (and not with the MINGW shells).
 Be sure to install the dependencies in MSYS2 (including GCC).